cwwood1234/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 Create a new dataset that is equal to the original dataset but with the missing data filled in.
-Fill in missing values with the mean for that 5-minute interval.
+Strategy:  Fill in missing values with the mean for that 5-minute interval.

 ```r
 # Create a new data frame so we don't overwrite the dataframe with the missing values